ritwickgupta/wave/README.md

    they explained?
 1. Did you separate any concerns in your application?
 Why or why not?
 1. Does your solution use appropriate data types for the problem as described?

+## Deployment Instructions

+1. Make sure Java and Maven is set up on your machine
+1. Open terminal and browse to project directory
+1. Run the following command on terminal: mvn spring-boot:run
+1. Open your web browser and navigate to http://localhost:8080/payroll
+1. I am proud of how modular the application code is which enables quick modifications and addition of new features.
+The database design keeps all the record persistence and also provides speedy data access at the same time.
+This implementation shows good use of Spring libraries and configuration annotations.